TL;DR

 Do HomeAdvisor leads get sold to multiple contractors?

-Does HomeAdvisor verify Ohio contractor licenses?
+Does HomeAdvisor verify contractor licenses?

 Why do some homeowners dislike HomeAdvisor?